 4. Reactions to medication

-Sometimes itchy palms can develop as a result of something that a person has ingested, rather than something their hands have been in contact with.
+Sometimes, itchy palms develop as a result of something that a person has ingested, rather than something their hands have been in contact with.

 When a person has a mild allergic reaction to a new medication, the histamine reactions in the body can cause itching.